Summer Triangle 2026: How to Find Vega, Deneb & Altair

 How to find the Summer Triangle?

 Finding the Summer Triangle is quite easy — it’s a large asterism formed by the brightest stars from three constellations.
-These stars (from brightest to dimmest) are:
+However, the direction and times are quite different, depending on your location.
+Let’s see how to locate this asterism in the sky from both the Northern and Southern Hemispheres.

 How to see the Summer Triangle from the Northern Hemisphere?